tedee-com/tedee-api-doc/docs/source/endpoints/device/get-all-with-details.rst

 Get all with details
 ====================================

-Get a list of all currently logged user devices with details.
+Get a list of all currently logged user devices with details such as devices specific data as well as their settings and share details.

 .. code-block:: sh